-Because link tracking is 100% accurate, this lets agencies present their clients with higher, more accurate figures on who has visited their site.
-You can go even deeper use it as part of your multi channel attribution analysis.
+Because link tracking is 100% accurate, this lets digital marketing agencies present their clients with higher, more accurate figures on who has visited their site.
+You can go even deeper use it as part of your multi-channel attribution analysis.

 URL tracking is also particularly popular with ad operations teams, who track hundreds of inbound marketing campaigns at once.
 They can track the response rate of each campaign and easily produce reports to share with clients.
 They can even use links for A/B testing ads.